 Stay on top of your studying but forgive yourself for taking time to yourself.
 C = DVM, you made it.
 You worked so hard to get here, and you don’t want to make yourself miserable by spending every waking hour studying.
 It isn’t necessary and it will get you burnt out quickly.
 Just pay attention in class and set aside some hours in the morning, evening, or weekend to review in chunks.

 What have been some of your favorite classes, within your DVM program?
 What has been the most challenging class, in your DVM program so far?

 I thoroughly enjoyed Endocrinology and Immunology.
 My favorite class so far has probably been our Ethics and Animal Welfare course, which was discussion-driven and included bringing in professionals from various specialties to discuss specific issues, such as dairy welfare, the state of feral horses, control of feral cat populations, and zoo animal welfare.
 The most challenging class for me so far has been large animal anatomy.
 I’m very much not a large animal focused person and I don’t enjoy the anatomy lab as it is.

 As a student, did you have to take out loans for your education?
 If so, are you concerned about the amount of debt you will have after graduation?

 Yes- I’m living entirely off of loans, to cover tuition, housing, and other various living expenses.
-It comes to just over $50,000 / academic year as an in-state student.
-I’m not concerned about the debt.
+The UF vet school tuition comes to just over $50,000 / academic year as an in-state student.
+I’m not concerned about the debt and the UF vet school tuition.
 I’ll be doing what I love, which is what matters most to me, and I intend to do income-driven repayment.

 Is there anything in particular about your DVM program or the school itself that you like?